 But instead I stand there, hand hovering at the mouth of the box, unable to let go.
 In the end, I go into the post office, join the queue, hand the letter to the lady over the counter who drops it into a big white sack.
 I like the security of knowing that, worst comes to worst, I can always run back, line up again, find the same lady who served me, and say:

 “remember that letter I just posted?
-Yes, the one in the orange envelope, well, I changed my mind and I want it back.
+Yeah, the one in the orange envelope.
+Um, I’ve changed my mind and I want it back.
 Sorry for the bother.
 Do you mind?”

 The secure waste bin at work operates in the same way.
 It stands by the photocopier, ostentatious in red, a giant with shiny black wheels.
 It has a small slot-mouth where you can let go of confidential reports, draft spreadsheets, memos, documents, unfinished manuscripts, all your hopes and dreams.